<

 >

-Women's Euro 2025 bracket and fixtures schedule
+Women's Euro 2025 bracket, results and venues

-What is the Women's Euro 2025 format?
+What was the Women's Euro 2025 format?

 The 16 teams were drawn into four groups of four nations.

-What are the teams and groups?
+What were the teams and groups?

 GROUP A: Iceland, Finland, Switzerland, Norway